 Candidates with the most sought-after skills, especially web and mobile experience, quickly find jobs and often receive multiple offers.
 If your hiring process is too slow or your compensation lags the market average, you risk letting top talent slip through your fingers.

-So how do you hire a graphic designer in today's competitive environment?
+So how do you hire the best graphic designer in this hyper-competitive labor market?

 Define what you need

 Understanding what you need this person to do on a daily basis should drive the hiring process.
 If you need someone to create designs for a website or mobile app, for example, try to find a web or UX (user experience) designer.
 If you’re looking for someone to create a logo, look for branding expertise.
 Choose a designer who can take one design and roll it out to multiple pieces, from print and email to web and social.